adambard/learnxinyminutes-docs/ansible.html.markdown

 5. Strange behaviour - try to run the code 'at the destination'

 ### Infrastructure as a code
-You already know, that ansible-vault allow you to store your poufne data along with your code (in repository).
+You already know, that ansible-vault allow you to store your confidential data along with your code (in repository).
 You can go further - and define your ansible installation and configuration as-a-code.
 See `environment.sh` to learn how to install the ansible itself inside a `virtualenv` that is not attached to your operating system (can be changed by non-privilages user), and as additiinal benefit - upgrading version of ansible is as easy as installing new version in new virtualenv.
 You can have multiple versions of Ansible present in the same time.
 This is very helpfull!

 ```bash